-Phishing is a very common form of online fraud.
-This is where scammers will seek to convince you to hand over your personal details by posing as a legitimate and trusted company, usually by email.
+Phishing is a widespread form of online fraud.
+It’s where scammers will try to convince you to hand over your details by posing as a legitimate and trusted company, usually by email.

 - As a renter, any emails you receive from Rent.com.au will likely come from [email protected], [email protected] or [email protected] Always check the spelling of the email you receive.

 - Look at the template the email has arrived on.
 Does it look similar to other communications you’ve received from Rent.com.au?
 Check the footer of the email and see if there are clear links to pages on Rent.com.au.

-- We will never ask you to change your password on an email, unless you have specifically requested your password to be changed from the Rent.com.au website.
+- We will never ask you to change your password on an email unless you have specifically requested your password to be changed from the Rent.com.au website.

-If you encounter a scam listing, or are suspicious about an encounter you’ve had online, contact Rent.com.au at [email protected] or call 1300 736 810.
+If you encounter a scam listing or are suspicious about an encounter you’ve had online, contact Rent.com.au at [email protected] or call 1300 736 810.

 Lauren Vardy is the Content Manager at Rent.com.au, Australia's largest company dedicated to renters (ASX:RNT).
 Lauren has worked with Rent.com.au since 2015 and manages the Rent.com.au Blog.
 Formerly a journalist with Fairfax Media and Rural Press, Lauren has worked with multiple media groups in Australia and internationally on a freelance basis through publications including the Esperance Express, Southeast Asia Globe, Colosoul Magazine, The Sunday Times, and more.